 All of these songs made the top 40 in either the UK or the US.
-Most are the signature song from their artist as well.
+Most are the signature song of their artist as well.
 Two late cuts from my list were David Bowie’s ‘Life on Mars?’ and Bill Withers’ ‘Ain’t No Sunshine’, while Kate Bush’s ‘Wuthering Heights’ was ineligible because I already included her in my 1980s list.
 Many well-loved rock bands from the era avoided singles – Pink Floyd and Led Zeppelin are best heard in the form of their full-length LPs.

 10 Best Hit Songs of the 1970s

 #10 London Calling – The Clash

 from London Calling, 1979

 The Clash’s London Calling is one of the most critically acclaimed albums of all time, and its greatest moment is the opening title track.
 The Clash had largely outgrown punk by 1979, and the apocalyptic vision ‘London Calling’ is more akin to classic rock.
 There’s a fantastic bassline from Paul Simonon, simple but driving, and Joe Strummer’s lyrics are grimly humorous.
 “London calling, see we ain’t got no swing/Except for the ring of the truncheon thing.”